smarekp/NeonAnarchyChummer/README.md

 - Install [Chummer](https://github.com/chummer5a/chummer5a) if you haven't already.
 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` and `settings` folders into Chummer's install directory.
+- Open Chummer, then click `Tools > Options` and select "Neon Anarchy Settings" in the top-left dropdown.
+- Open the `Optional Rules` tab and enable "Neon Anarchy House Rules", "Kill Code Optional Sprite Powers", "Rainforest Carbine Missions Errata", and "SR Missions Anima Prices".
-- Open Chummer and make sure Neon Anarchy House Rules is enabled under `Tools > Options > Optional Rules`.
-There is no need to change the load order.
+- Move "Neon Anarchy House Rules" to the bottom of the load order using the "Decrease Load Order" button.
+There is no need to otherwise change the load order.
-- Restart Chummer and make sure the Neon Anarchy sourcebook is enabled under `Tools > Options > Character Options`.
+- Click the "Save" button and restart Chummer, then click `Tools > Options` and select "Neon Anarchy Settings" in the top-left dropdown.
+- Open the `Character Options` tab and enable the "Neon Anarchy" sourcebook.
+- Click the "Save" button and restart Chummer.
-- Restart Chummer again and you're ready to go!
+- You're ready to go!
 Use the Neon Anarchy Settings when making a new character.

 ### If you have existing Neon Anarchy characters and are installing the Dataset for the first time: